jcsalomon/ATH-MGC-Comments/README.md

 From the original version of this code:
 > Some of the best discussion on the net (if you like a very particular kind of discussion) happens in the comments of Scott Alexander's blog, [Slate Star Codex](http://slatestarcodex.com/).
 Unfortunately the thread system doesn't make it easy to see when new comments have been posted.
 This is a bit of code to fix that: comments posted since your last visit (or a time you specify) are outlined, and (if using the UserScript or extension) a small floating window lists them.

-This is a fork to provide the same functionality on [According to Hoyt](http://accordingtohoyt.com/) & [Mad Genius Club](http://madgeniusclub.com/), sites that offer some more of the best discussion on the ’net.
+This is a fork to add the same new features to the comment systems at
+[According to Hoyt](http://accordingtohoyt.com/) &
+[Mad Genius Club](http://madgeniusclub.com/),
+sites that offer some more of the best discussion on the ’net.

-As of the version 1.2, it also adds to every comment a new button next to the 'reply' button allowing you to collapse the comment and all of its children.
+In particular:

+- New comments are highlighted and given the searchable text “~new~” so that you can C-f through them in the order they appear on the page.
+- An expandable box appears in the upper-right, which allows you to set the time after which comments are highlighted and gives you a list of new comments.
+  Clicking an entries in the list will bring you to that entry.
 See [screenshots here](http://imgur.com/a/ThOgM).

 Installation